jhadev/use-form-demo/README.md

   /*
     order matters
-    options are label, id, className, placeholder, type if className property exits for the first item, it will be automatically added to the rest of the inputs if classNames exists for any of the following objects, they will not be replaced.
+    options are label, id, className, placeholder, type if className property exists for the first item, it will be automatically added to the rest of the inputs. if classNames exist for any of the following objects, they will not be replaced.
   */